nealarch01/SpotifyPlaylistToJSON_CLI/readme.md

-# CLI Program that obtains Spotify Playlist Data as JSON
+# CLI Program that obtains Spotify Playlist Data and writes it into JSON
 Command line program that takes a spotify playlist ID and writes its data in JSON format in a JSON file.

 Note: The spotify playlist must be public